Tshifhumulo10/IBM-Employee-Attrition/README.md

 In my ambitious undertaking, I delve into the realm of human resources analytics to explore the multifaceted nature of employee attrition.
 Leveraging the rich and comprehensive IBM data, I embarked on a transformative journey of insight discovery and prediction.
 My aim is twofold: first, to gain a profound understanding of the underlying factors that contribute to attrition within organizations, and second, to develop a powerful predictive model capable of forecasting attrition patterns with remarkable accuracy.

-# Files in the repository

-**IBM Employee Attrition:** A notebook consisting of EDA and Modelling.

-**IBM Attrition:** A CSV file of the data used for this project.

-**best_model.pkl:**  A pickled logistic regression model that has already been trained.